Pylons/pyramid/docs/narr/introduction.rst

 framework itself rather than by user code.
 Such a task would typically be performed by user-space decorators in other Python web frameworks.

+Like Zope, but unlike :term:`Pylons` or :term:`Django`, when you build a :mod:`repoze.bfg` application, if you obey certain constraints, the application you produce can be reused, modified, re-integrated, or extended by third-party developers without modification to the original application itself.
+See :ref:`extending_chapter` for more information about extending or modifying an existing :mod:`repoze.bfg` application.

 Unlike application development using Zope, application developers don't interact with the Zope Component Architecture ("CA") very much